usncahill/MMM-GoogleTasks/README.md

 Google Tasks API an authenticated OAuth2 client:
 1. Go [here](https://developers.google.com/tasks/quickstart/nodejs), and click "Enable the Google Tasks API" button.
 Follow the steps.
 2. After the directions,
-* browse to [console.cloud.google.com/apis/credentials](console.cloud.google.com/apis/credentials) page of your project,
+* Browse to [console.cloud.google.com/apis/credentials](console.cloud.google.com/apis/credentials) page of the  project created in Step 1,
-* click the download button on the Actions column of the OAuth 2.0 Client IDs table, and
+* Click the download button on the Actions column of the OAuth 2.0 Client IDs table, and
-* save the file as credentials.json in your MMM-GoogleTasks directory (MagicMirror/modules/MMM-GoogleTasks/).
+* Save the file as `credentials.json` in your MMM-GoogleTasks directory (`MagicMirror/modules/MMM-GoogleTasks`).
 4. [Enable Google Tasks API](https://console.cloud.google.com/apis/library/tasks.googleapis.com).
-Select the same project as in step 1.
+Select the same project as in Step 1.
-5. Run authenticate.js:<br />`node ./authenticate.js`
+5. Run authenticate.js:<br />`node ./authenticate.js` from your MMM-GoogleTasks directory.
 6. Follow the script instructions and it should print your lists.
-Copy the ID of the list you want to the config listID.
+Copy the ListID of the list you want.
 7. Save the desired listID and a unique listName for this list in the config.js.
-8. Rename the generated token.json as follows: token<listname>.json.
+8. Rename the generated token.json as follows: token\<listname\>.json.
 9. Repeat all steps for each user for multi-user support.

 ## Using the module